laughinghan/mechanical/README.md

 Extensions to JavaScript features:
 - Multiline strings
-    + Both string literals (`""` and `''`) can have newlines in them, but subsequent lines must be indented to at least the same level as the
+    + Both string literals (`""` and `''`) can have newlines in them, but (TODO) subsequent lines must be indented to at least the same level as the open-quote:
-      open-quote:

         When button.Click:
             Let valid_string = "first line